jfryusef/jopen/content/posts/how-i-made-jopen.md

 ## Update

-Recently I use [VS Code](https://code.visualstudio.com/) + [this extension](https://github.com/yzhang-gh/vscode-markdown) and [this theme](https://github.com/primer/github-vscode-theme) instead of Obsidian for writing posts & local Markdown management.
+Recently I use [VS Code](https://code.visualstudio.com/) + [this extension](https://github.com/yzhang-gh/vscode-markdown) and [this Gruvbox theme](https://github.com/jdinhify/vscode-theme-gruvbox) instead of Obsidian for writing posts & local Markdown management.
 It also has built-in GitHub integration.

 #### But there was a little problem...